neo3587/discord_cryptobot/README.md

     - "blockhash": expects to receive a string (the hash) and must return a json type string with the attributes "height": (block number), "hash": (block hash), "confirmations": (number), "size": (size of the block), "previousblockhash": (last block hash), "nextblockhash": (next block hash) and "tx": [ (list of the block transactions) ].
     - "hashrate": expects to receive a string convertible into a number.
     - "mnstat": expects a json with "addr" and "status" attributes.
+    - "addnodes": expects a json array of objects with a "addr" attribute.
 </pre>
 - **statorder**: Order of the <b>!stats</b> values, you can even remove some of them if you don't want them to be displayed, adding a empty string **""** will put a blank space as if it were a offset.
 Available values:
 ```